Contribute an essay to Smarthistory

 Topics

 We prioritize works of art that are (or should be) taught in undergraduate art history courses.
-Working together with contributing editors who have expertise in specific areas of art history, we have already identified many of these works of art for you to choose from.
-Contributors may also suggest a new topics that are not listed on the board.
+Contributors may suggest a new topics.
 For any of our specialized subject areas, we will put you in touch with the appropriate contributing editor for coordination.

 Ideally, we would like to offer a video and an essay for each work of art we cover.
 If there is a work of art that is already covered by a video, and you would like to contribute an essay on the same topic, please let us know.